Amazingly it is now seven years plus

 Rear suspension unit can be modified/changed but

-is fine if it's in good condition.
-The adjustable YSS and Elka shocks made for the CBR125 may offer some improvement but are expensive.
+it is ok-ish if it's in good condition.
+The adjustable YSS and Elka shocks made for the CBR125 are a improvement but are expensive.
+A cheaper alternative is to get the proven Keo Watson modified unit.
+He does these units on an exchange basis.

 Rear set Footpegs